-Hire a longtail boat for a tour of Myanmar’s most famous lake for 36,000 kyat – with villages & temples, find out the best places to visit in our ultimate Inle Lake boat tour itinerary.
+Hire a longtail boat for an Inle Lake tour of Myanmar’s most famous lake – with villages & temples, find out the top things to do in Inle Lake.

 Inle is a freshwater lake, situated in the highlands of the Shan plateau, approximately 800m above sea level.